jasp-stats/jasp-desktop/JASP-Tests/README.md

 You should use whatever is most suitable for the situation.

 #### Automatically
 Of course, the above set of steps might be a bit tedious to perform for every table and plot.
 There are two things you can do to make your life easier.
-Firstly, you can let `jasptools::run()` take care of making expectations by setting `makeTests=TRUE`.
+Firstly, you can let `jaspTools::runAnalysis()` take care of making expectations by setting `makeTests=TRUE`.
 So if we take the example from the manual section, this would yield
 ```
+  setPkgOption("module.dirs" = "path/to/jaspFrequencies")
-  options <- jasptools::analysisOptions("BinomialTest")
+  options <- jaspTools::analysisOptions("BinomialTest")
   options[["variables"]] <- "contBinom"
-  results <- jasptools::run("BinomialTest", "debug.csv", options, makeTests=TRUE)
+  jaspTools::runAnalysis("BinomialTest", "test.csv", options, makeTests=TRUE)
 ```
 Which gives the expectation as the output:

 ```
 test_that("Binomial Test table results match", {
-	options <- jasptools::analysisOptions("BinomialTest")
+	options <- jaspTools::analysisOptions("BinomialTest")
 	options$variables <- "contBinom"
 	set.seed(1)
-	results <- jasptools::run("BinomialTest", "debug.csv", options)
+	results <- jaspTools::runAnalysis("BinomialTest", "test.csv", options)
 	table <- results[["results"]][["binomialTable"]][["data"]]
-	expect_equal_tables(table,
+	jaspTools::expect_equal_tables(table,
 		list(1.36997960729505, 58, 0, 0.477119195723914, 0.133210619207213,
 			 0.58, 100, 0.678014460645203, "contBinom", 1.36997960729505,
 			 42, 1, 0.321985539354797, 0.133210619207213, 0.42, 100, 0.522880804276086,